yuanshunning/pickit-docs/docs/robot-integrations/staubli/index.rst

 Hardware connection
 ~~~~~~~~~~~~~~~~~~~

-The Pick-it processor has to be connected to the robot controller using
+The Pickit processor has to be connected to the robot controller using
 an Ethernet cable.

 This Ethernet cable should be plugged in:

 #.
-The **ROBOT** port of the **Pick-it processor**;
+The **ROBOT** port of the **Pickit processor**;
 #.
 The **robot controller**.

 IP configuration
 ~~~~~~~~~~~~~~~~

-To allow communication between Pick-it and the robot controller both must have a different IP address in the same subnet.
+To allow communication between Pickit and the robot controller both must have a different IP address in the same subnet.

-By default, the Ethernet port on the Pick-it processor labeled ROBOT is configured to have the following static IP address: **169.254.5.180** with a subnet mask of **255.255.0.0**.
+By default, the Ethernet port on the Pickit processor labeled ROBOT is configured to have the following static IP address: **169.254.5.180** with a subnet mask of **255.255.0.0**.